 “We don’t have a sugar daddy, so when things like this happen, we have to pay for it.
 We are the owners, so it has to come from somewhere.”

 “To do that, we had to get 75% of our eligible fans to vote.”
-This process includes fans volunteering to run the vote and ensuring that as many members as possible are able to have their say.
+This process includes fans volunteering to run the vote and ensuring as many members as possible can have their say.

 Just like in politics, a fan-owned club must remain democratic; therefore, a constitution is necessary.
-The fans created it themselves, Ivor mentioned that the constitution is there “to support the organization.”
-He added that to keep it relevant to the modern game, “we make amendments to it, and we do that formally and legally; you can’t just make it up as you go along.”
+The fans created it themselves, and Ivor adds that to keep it relevant to the modern game, “we make amendments to it, and we do that formally and legally; you can’t just make it up as you go along.”

 The club is extremely important to many people, including Ivor, who notes that many fans sacrifice parts of their personal lives to keep the club afloat.
 “It certainly cost me a business, and there are some out there who say it cost me my marriage.
 I don’t think it did, but it probably didn’t help.”
-This candid remark highlights how much the club means to its supporters and the lengths they are willing to go to save it, demonstrating that the flooding incident was just another challenge in a long history of resilience.
+This candid remark highlights how much the club means to its supporters and the lengths they are willing to go to save it.
+The flooding incident was just another challenge in a long history of resilience.

 “It’s the greatest story in football.
 I know that sounds a bit cheesy and boastful, but I’ve been a Wimbledon fan for 50 years, and I think I’ve seen us play in 12 or 13 divisions.
-So, I think that’s a real rollercoaster journey,” he reflects.
+So, I think that’s a real rollercoaster journey.”

 In addition to the stadium tours, Ray has set up a museum within the ground, fully aware of the corporate benefits it brings to the club.